Operation Spanner: Activism and visibility (1992–1993)

 Later that year, more than 700 participants joined the first SM Pride march in London.
-By the early 1990s, the campaign contributed to wider debates on sexual autonomy and police oversight.
+In the early 1990s, the campaign contributed to wider debates on sexual autonomy and police oversight.

+Operation Spanner also prompted the creation of two advocacy groups—Countdown on Spanner and The Sexual Freedom Coalition—and an annual SM Pride March in Central London.
+In 1996, the group Countdown on Spanner received the Large Nonprofit Organization of the Year award at the Pantheon of Leather Awards.

 Legal and policy responses (1994–1996)

 In 1994, the Law Commission released Consent in the Criminal Law, proposing that sexual activity between consenting adults should be legal unless it caused serious injury.
 The proposal was not adopted, and the following year campaigners established the Spanner Trust to support the defendants, advocate for legal reform, and assist people facing discrimination for private sexual activity.
 In 1996, the group was given the Large Nonprofit Organization of the Year award by the Pantheon of Leather.

 Contemporary government and judicial responses to the protests were limited, and no major policy change followed immediately after the case.
 By the mid-1990s, activism surrounding Operation Spanner had shifted from public protest to sustained efforts focused on privacy rights and changes to British law.